mbucheg/Tasks/questions_day_07.md

 ## Practical

 ### Q1
 **Does the sequence quality graph of your data look different from the examples shown in the slides?
 Are there any adapter sequences in the data?
-Why do you think this is?**
+Why do you think this is?** \
 Given the data is simulated, the sequence quality graph does not show up for us in FASTQC.
-As discusses in plenum, we cannot answer Q1 or Q2.
+As discussed in plenum, we cannot answer Q1 or Q2.

 ### Q2
 **Given the FastQC reports, does it make sense to perform adapter and/or quality-trimming on your data?**